 Managing Docker containers and other Docker-related actions in PhpStorm

-From the Docker Tool Window, it’s easy to inspect containers and view running processes.
+From the Application Servers tool window, it’s easy to inspect containers and view running processes.
 PhpStorm also enables you to search through the logs, start and stop containers, and perform basic container management like creating and deleting containers.
 Each deployment in Docker is assigned a unique container ID - these are initially temporary containers, although they can be committed and saved for further distribution.
 On the Docker Hub registry, there are many such images available for you to try.